yqrashawn/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 ### conflux.isConfluxPortal

-Returns `true` or `false`, representing whether the user has Conflux Portal installed.
+Returns `true` or `false`, representing whether the user has ConfluxPortal installed.

 ## Methods